gs1/EPCIS/Implementation Guideline/Section5dot9.md

 Event V9 illustrates how the sensor-related standard extension fields can be used to transmit geographic positions of a given item.
 In this instance, the EPCIS capturing application triggers an event at the end of each day, thereby inserting the latitude/longitude values in 4-hour intervals.
 Further, if an accessing client is interested in more granular data, the event also includes a Web URI (which again is a valid GS1 Digital Link Web URI - thereby, '8004' is the GS1 AI for a Global Individual Asset Identifier) pointing to the underlying raw sensor data.

-## Example 4: ???
-Long-term/fixed associations

-TBD
-o need: visibility which sensor device/assembly/module was built into  which product/asset/building
-o for instance, if it turns out in retrospect that a given sensor device/model was not exactly calibrated, the organisation most probably requires to identify all objects equipped with the sensor device in question.
-In addition, this information may also be enquired by customs authorities
-o visibility data matrix: Association Event
-o example: asset pool operator, used IDs: GRAI for asset, GIAI for device

 ## Example 5: ???
 Microorganism/Chemical Substance